Courtesy of Management Pocketbooks

 This looks at how people can better relate to the consequences of different decision pathways.
 One such approach is termed RECAP: Record, Evaluate, and Compare Alternative Prices.

-By doing so, they will make it easier for customers to compare what they are truly paying for and to ensure that all hidden fees are exposed.
+By doing so, they will make it easier for customers to compare what they are truly paying for, and ensure that all hidden fees are exposed.

-Defaults are “ubiquitous and powerful”.
+Defaults are “ubiquitous and powerful.”
 People often leave the default decision on if they are too lazy to make a decision.

-A good way to help Humans (whom the authors term as people who don’t just decide based on reason and logic) improve their performance is to provide feedback.
+A good way to help humans (whom the authors term as people who don’t just decide based on reason and logic) improve their performance is to provide feedback.

 An example is the development of a fake “shutter click” sound on digital cameras which lets people know that a photograph is taken.
 Or the flashing of an “in progress” screen showing movement when you’re waiting for an app to complete its action.

 To err is human and forgive divine.
 Unfortunately, few humans can follow instructions down to a T.